Home › Blog › How to insert the first dilator: a step-by-step guide

 Dilators are not about “forcing” anything open.
 They are tools to retrain your nervous system and gently teach your body that penetration can be safe.
 With vaginismus, the pelvic floor muscles tighten in a protective reflex — an amygdala hijack, driven by fear.
 The smallest dilator (often no wider than a tampon) is designed to bypass that cycle by giving your body a chance to learn: This is safe.
 Nothing bad is happening.

-That first dilator is the bridge between avoiding all penetration and beginning the healing journey.
+That first dilator is the bridge between avoiding all penetration and beginning the easing journey.

 Step 1: Preparing Before Touching a Dilator